BF Auction: No Reseve 1965 Ford Mustang Fastback

 There is something undeniably classy about combining Raven Black paint with Red interior trim.
 That is the case with this Mustang, with the interior having very few needs.
 The dash pad has cracked, and there are minor carpet marks that would respond to a deep clean.
 Otherwise, there is no evidence of wear or abuse, and nothing preventing the winning bidder from enjoying this classic immediately.
 The interior is also the location of this car’s only structural change.
 The owner lowered and moved the seat towers back 1″ for improved legroom.
 As with any other changes, reversing this shouldn’t pose many challenges.
 The first owner didn’t go overboard with factory options, but by selecting “Rally-Pac” gauges, they ensured the interior ticked the right boxes for most enthusiasts.

 One of the greatest battles facing enthusiasts seeking a First Generation Mustang project is locating one that isn’t riddled with rust.
 That is one characteristic that makes this 1965 2+2 Fastback so attractive.
-Its excellent mechanical health, tidy interior, and the owner’s decision to retain the original mechanical parts that were removed are the icing on the cake.
+The icing on the cake is its excellent mechanical health, tidy interior, and the owner’s decision to retain the original mechanical parts that were removed.
 Returning this Mustang to its former glory represents an entertaining and productive way to occupy the upcoming winter months.
 The process should be straightforward, so this classic deserves a closer look.

 Bid On This Auction